kaianew/debugging_lang10/README.md

 5. Run the tests again.
 16 should fail.
 Uh oh!
 6. Profit.

+To undo a patch, you can click into the file that the patch was applied to and do a Ctrl/Command-Z.

 Applying the correctAPR.patch results in no failing tests, so at least there's that.

 Speculation: the deceptive patch swaps out a guard call to Character.isHighSurrogate(c).
 I think that isHighSurrogate() may require some parsing behavior that is present in some IDE or JDK/Java default parsing settings.
 Additionally, changing the JDK to 8 causes other parse-related issues.